 All services should be documented in the medical record at the time the services are rendered.
 On rare occasions, certain entries related to services provided are not entered at the time of service.

 The Health Plan considers submitted entries that comply with the following record-keeping principles.

-1. Record-keeping principles.
+Record-keeping standards